StefanE/ScalaSidekick/README.md

 - Error highlighting at file and project level

 ### Misc
 - Exact navigation (Enter name on class,object or trait).
-Should be improved to look more like OpenIt.
+Should be improved to look more like the plugin OpenIt.

 ##Current work
 - Using a customized [Ensime Server](http://github.com/aemoncannon/ensime) as backend, a lot of stuff can be reused.
 If it is a success a lot of the planned features will be included in this implementation
+- Currently Im have stopped my feature implementation and trying to stabilize the current features.

-##Known problems
+##Known problems (Should be moved to issues)
 - Problems with autocompletion of imports...
 - Completion dont filter when user types characters
 - Index should be optimized